Tutorial: Configure a virtual network gateway for ExpressRoute using PowerShell

 $subnet = Get-AzVirtualNetworkSubnetConfig -Name 'GatewaySubnet' -VirtualNetwork $vnet

 Request a public IP address.
 The IP address is requested before creating the gateway.
-You cannot specify the IP address that you want to use; it’s dynamically allocated.
+You can't specify the IP address that you want to use; it’s dynamically assigned.
 You'll use this IP address in the next configuration section.
 The AllocationMethod must be Dynamic.

 $pip = New-AzPublicIpAddress -Name $GWIPName -ResourceGroupName $RG -Location $Location -AllocationMethod Dynamic

 Create the configuration for your gateway.
 The gateway configuration defines the subnet and the public IP address to use.
-In this step, you are specifying the configuration that will be used when you create the gateway.
-This step does not actually create the gateway object.
-Use the sample below to create your gateway configuration.
+In this step, you're specifying the configuration that will be used when you create the gateway.
+Use the following sample to create your gateway configuration.

 $ipconf = New-AzVirtualNetworkGatewayIpConfig -Name $GWIPconfName -Subnet $subnet -PublicIpAddress $pip